openaustralia/theyvoteforyou/design_docs/design_persona.md

 The project is clear, precise and humanist; the typeface and typesetting reflects this.
 A humanist sans-serif, set with comfortable line-lengths and spacing sets it apart from densely-set government and corporate tools.
 Unambiguous hierarchy in weight and scale give structure to the interface.

-The interface is more typographic than illustrative or graphic.
+The interface is more typographic than illustrative.

 More towards: